Friday, 28 October 2011

 Irene is hypnotic; desirable.
 She has an ethereal, sublime, other worldly beauty, that is all her own.

-I don’t know who I would cast as Irene, in a new adaptation.
+I don’t know whom I would cast as Irene, in a new adaptation.
 Gina Mckee in the ITV version didn’t cut it for me.
 Nyree Dawn Porter was convincing, in the much earlier BBC adaptation.
 There certainly aren’t any actresses around today that have Irene’s class.
 Anyway they’re all far too skinny.
-Their little faces have been cosmetically modified to all look the same.
+Their sweet little faces have been cosmetically modified to all look the same.

 Soames Forsyte is a funny little man.
 Funny in the peculiar sense -- definitely not ha ha!
 You don’t get a laugh, or a joke, from Soames.
 He’s cold; indifferent to the feelings of others.
 He doesn’t care about the effect he has on other people.
 I’m trying to think of a counterpart to Soames, for today’s world.